-- fund normal recurring expenses; - meet debt service requirements including the repayment or refinancing of \$65.9 million of indebtedness that matures within the twelve month period; - fund capital expenditures, including tenant improvements and leasing costs; - fund current development costs not covered under construction loans; and - make the minimum distribution required to maintain our REIT qualification under the Internal Revenue Code of 1986, as amended.
+- · fund normal recurring expenses; - meet debt service requirements including the repayment or refinancing of \$65.9 million of indebtedness that matures within the twelve month period; - fund capital expenditures, including tenant improvements and leasing costs; - · fund current development costs not covered under construction loans; and - make the minimum distribution required to assist Boston Properties, Inc., our general partner, to maintain its REIT qualification under the Internal Revenue Code of 1986, as amended.

 We believe that these needs will be satisfied using cash flows generated by operations and provided by financing activities.
-Rental revenue, recovery income from tenants, and other income from operations are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain our REIT qualification.
+Rental revenue, recovery income from tenants, and other income from operations are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification.
 We seek to increase income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our office real estate management, leasing, development and construction businesses.
 Consequently, we believe our revenue, together with proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.
 However, material changes in these factors may adversely affect our net cash flows.
 Such changes, in turn, would adversely affect our ability to fund distributions, debt service payments and tenant improvements.
 In addition, a material adverse change in our cash provided by operations may affect the financial performance covenants under our unsecured line of credit and unsecured senior notes.